-CRUISE CANCELLATION POLICY: \$1000 of your initial deposit is non-refundable if cancellation occurs up to 181 days prior to the departure date.
-For cancellations that occur between 180 and 151 days, the deposit is non-refundable; cancellations within 150 days of the departure date are 100% non-refundable whether previously paid or not.
+CANCELLATION POLICY: \$1000 of your initial deposit is non-refundable if cancellation occurs up to 210 days prior to the departure date.
+For cancellations that occur between 209 and 151 days, both deposits are non-refundable; cancellations within 150 days of the departure date are 100% non-refundable whether previously paid or not.
 Any refunds will be reduced by applicable airline cancellation penalties.
 No refunds will be made in the event of "no shows" or cancellations made on the day of sailing.

-If you cancel: Your refund will be: 181 days or more before departure date the balance will be refunded
+If you cancel: 210 days or more before departure date